 GOT A LARGE SUM to invest in the stock market?
 Pulling the trigger and making a big purchase can be frightening.
-After all, the S&P 500 suffered a 49% price drop during the 2000—02 bear market and plunged 57% in 2007—09.
+After all, the S&P 500 suffered a 49% price drop during the 2000-02 bear market, plunged 57% in 2007-09, tumbled 34% in early 2020 and fell 19% in calendar year 2022.
 What if you made a big purchase—and the market suffered that sort of loss?

 Problem is, you won’t get an average result.
 Instead, you get just one shot at moving all that cash into stocks, and buying all at once risks buying just before a major crash.
 The older you are and the bigger the sum involved, the more cautious you’ll want to be.

 One possible strategy: Take the money you want to move into stocks and divide it into 24 or 36 chunks.
 Move one chunk into stocks every month, with the goal of being fully invested within two or three years.
-If share prices drop 15% from current levels, double your monthly purchases.
-If the market falls 25%, triple your purchases.
+If share prices are down 15% from their all-time high, double your monthly purchases.
+If the market is off 25%, triple your purchases.